check-spelling/check-spelling-docs/Feature:-Run-locally.md

 ## Docker image

-As of **0.0.15-alpha**, there is a `Dockerfile` and its default path is to *check spelling* (there are other paths for checking pull requests and there will be a path for interacting with comments).
+I investigated using Docker directly and did in the initial versions.

-⚠️ The Docker file is no longer be the main entrypoint in GitHub as of **0.0.16-alpha**.
+⚠️ The Docker file is no longer the main entrypoint in GitHub as of **0.0.16-alpha**.

-* Publish a docker image.

-* Provide a command:

-   `docker run --rm some-registry/check-spelling:prelease -v $PWD:/check-this:ro`

-### Users pass environment variables

-The simplest version would require the user to pass `-e bucket ...` and `-e project ...`.

-The implementation cost for this isn't terribly high, as there's already a Docker file and the changes required to support this are fairly minimal.

-### GitHub Workflow discovery

-A fancier version could look through `.github/workflows/` and find the check-spelling configurations.

-This would require much more work and would never be perfect.
-It should be able to fish out multiple run cases, but I don't expect that I'd handle `if` conditions or any prerequisites.

-### Pick a registry

-This would require picking a registry.

-* [[GitHub|https://github.com/features/packages#pricing]] charges after 1GB of outbound use.
-I'd hope that I wouldn't hit this, but I could easily be unlucky.
-* [[Quay.io|https://quay.io]] appears to be free for open source, although their web portal instructions point to a path which isn't free.

-Thankfully, this is no longer a concern, as Dockerfile is no longer used by the action.
+It is likely to be removed in an upcoming release.

+If you want to use check-spelling in Docker, please consider using `act` which wraps Docker...